julienlevasseur/Profiler/README.md

 The profile file may contain the `shell` attribute.
 This attribute will never be exported as env variable.
 Its used to specify in which shell you want to spawn your profile.

 You can also set a `shell` in the configuration file.
-This can be helpful if you want to use a diferent shell than your current one when you use a profile.
+This can be helpful if you want to use a different shell than your current one when you use a profile.

 > **Note**
 >